Kevin Guskiewicz has been named the next dean of the College of Arts and Sciences, according to a release from the University.

 “An extremely accomplished teacher and researcher renowned for his expertise in injury prevention, Kevin represents the very best of Carolina.”

-Guskiewicz will take over for current dean Karen Gil, who announced from the position last November.
-Gil originally planned to step down in May, but said she to give the search committee enough time to find her replacement.
+Guskiewicz will take over for current dean Karen Gil, who announced she would step down from the position last November.
+Gil originally planned to step down in May, but said she would stay on until January of 2016 to give the search committee enough time to find her replacement.

 Gil will return to teaching in the psychology department.